• Skip to primary navigation

 Your data is collected, used, and protected in accordance with the privacy policy.
 Unsubscribe at any time.

-Stir and transfer to a large bowl.
+Then stir and transfer to a large bowl.
 Now wipe the skillet clean so it will be ready for your onion and cabbage slices.

 Slice your onion into thin strips and set aside.
 Next, slice your cabbage into thin strips.
 I like to use the slicing blade of my food processor to do this.
 Zip, zip, and it’s done.